-CHEVY CHASE, MD – In an effort to fight off any form of new housing in their wealthy enclave, Section 3 of the Village of Chevy Chase adopted new supplemental regulations this week on the construction of gingerbread houses.
+CHEVY CHASE, MD – In an effort to fight off any form of new housing in their wealthy enclave, the Town of Chevy Chase adopted new supplemental regulations this week on the construction of gingerbread houses.

-“We have to protect against this assault on our single-family neighborhood by all means necessary,” said Section 3 Village Manager Andy Leon Harney.
+“We have to protect against this assault on our single-family neighborhood by all means necessary,” said Town Manager Andy Leon Harney.
 “If we don’t create additional regulations on these gingerbread houses, the character of our neighborhood will be destroyed by tacky gumball trim that doesn’t match the candy cane columns.”

 Last year, Montgomery County approved a zoning amendment allowing accessory dwelling units (ADUs), such as tiny houses or in-law suites, on single family lots.
 As expected, the amendment opened the floodgates for all types of inferior houses built in wealthy neighborhoods, including ones made out of food.